• Skip to primary navigation

 Step 1: PyTorch to ONNX

-As we mentioned before in our “PyTorch Model Inference using ONNX and Caffe2” blog post: “Open Neural Network Exchange (ONNX) is an open format that lets users move deep learning models between different frameworks.
+As we mentioned before in our “PyTorch Model Inference using ONNX and Caffe2” post: “Open Neural Network Exchange (ONNX) is an open format that lets users move deep learning models between different frameworks.
 This open format was initially proposed by Facebook and Microsoft but now is a widely accepted industry standard.”

 Let’s take a look into PyTorch to ONNX conversion.
-The main function that converts PyTorch to ONNX is already implemented in PyTorch and called torch.onnx.export.
+The main function that converts PyTorch to ONNX is already implemented in PyTorch and called torch.onnx.export

 Note: You need to first import ONNX library and then PyTorch.
 Otherwise, you might get some seg-fault errors because of dynamic loading issues.